Why Are Resources for Mental Health Important?

 Mental Health Resources for Veterans

-Veterans often face many challenges after their service, such as an increased risk of substance abuse, unemployment, homelessness, and suicide.
+Veterans often face many challenges after their service, such as an increased risk of substance use disorder, unemployment, homelessness, and suicide.

 Resources to help veterans include: